vaclav/voicemenu/README.md

 System requirements
 -------------------

+You can download the Voice Menu IDE to experiment instantly for the JetBrains TeamCity server - [Download Voice Menu IDE](https://teamcity.jetbrains.com/guestAuth/repository/downloadAll/MPS_VoiceMenu_20182/.lastSuccessful/artifacts.zip).

-To build the Voice Menu project from the sources you need JetBrains MPS 2017.3 or later.
+To build the Voice Menu project from the sources you need JetBrains MPS 2018.2.

 ----------